 Waste management not only requires the role of village government, but also the role of community.
 The current paradigm of waste management has changed.
-It used to be the government's concern, but now, it becomes the business of waste-producing communities.
+It used to be the government's concern, but presently has become the business of waste-producing communities.
 The role of government is to supervise and provide sanctions for the violators.

-- Wasse affairs that have already become the business of waste-producing communities - Waste attains that have already to be aware more related to the environment.
-There are require people to change their mindset to be aware more related to the environment.
-There are - still people improperly throwing the waste, and burning the waste in their yard.
-Good and moral - a waste management can be performed by the community by: - 5 1 Disposing the waste into its place - 6 2.
-Disposing the waste into the corresponding waste baskets - 7 3.
-Saving instead of throwing. - a 4.
-Not burning the watte,
+Waste affairs that have already become the business of waste-producing communities require people to change their mindset to be aware more related to the environment.
+There are people improperly throwing and burning the waste in their yard.
+Recently, current waste management paradigm teaches people in the community to have responsibility for waste disposal properly by:

+- 1. dropping the waste into its place.

+- 2. dropping the waste into the corresponding waste baskets

+- 3. saving instead of throwing.

+- 4. not burning the waste.

-- 9 5.
-Not throwing the waste into the river / onto reads / other public places.
+- 5. not throwing the waste into the river / onto roads / other public places.

-- to 6.
-Reducing waste production.
+- 6. reducing waste production.

-- 7. Recycling the possibly-recycled waste.
+- 7. recycling the possibly-recycled waste.

-The waste management in Kutasari Village has been properly made because there are waste administrators from various elements, including individual waste administrators, Self-Assisting Group (KSM), waste banks, and village governments.
+The waste management in Kutasari Village has been properly made because there are waste administrators from various elements, including individual waste administrators, SHGs, waste banks, and village governments.
 The problem with waste management in Kutasari Village is related to the interest differences of waste administrators which makes them not synergize one another.
 The vested interest of each waste administrator is to manage the waste to earn income.
-The vested interest of Self-Assisting Group (KSM) is managing the waste for the benefit of the group.
-The Village Government itself has just issued a village regulation (Pardes) on the Environment and has not issued a village law related to the group performing all waste management activities.
+The vested interest of SHGs is managing the waste for the benefit of the group.
+The Village Government itself has just issued a village regulation (Perdes) on the environment and has not issued a village law related to the group performing all waste management activities.
 In addition, waste administrators in Kutasari Village only perform the collection and transportation activities in waste management activities.
-The existing Self-Assisting Group (KSM) only collects, transport and disposes the waste outside the village.
-The village communities participating as the members of Self-Assisting Group (KSM) are few and this indicates that the community participation is still low.
+The existing SHGs only collect, transport, and dispose the waste outside the village.
+The village communities participating as the members of SHGs are few and this indicates that the community participation is still low.

 Community empowerment is one important factor supporting the implementation of independent waste village.
 Waste independent village can be realized if the community supports the waste sorting from its source.
-The community itself as a waste producer, it will be easier for the waste to be sorted from its source.
+With the community itself as a waste producer, it will be easier for the waste to be sorted from its source.
 The smallest part of community is the Neighborhood Unit (RT).
 There are 2 (two) types of waste consisting of household waste and household-like waste.
 The household waste type will be sorted by the household.
 When you can empower the Neighborhood Unit (RT) as waste sorting, waste monitoring and periodic reports can be well performed.

-33 Waste is not only generated by activities from households, but also by the community activities, such as shops, food stalls, schools, offices, hotels / inns, health centers / hospitals, and others.

-Again from the household, it would be better for the village to also monitor the community activities possibly increase the participation of village community.
+Waste is not only generated by activities from households, but also by the community activities, such as shops, food stalls, schools, offices, hotels / inns, health centers / hospitals, and others.
+Apart from the household, it would be better for the village to also monitor the community activities possibly increasing the participation of village community.

 This periodic report is very useful in calculating the volume of waste generated by the households and community activities.
-The report is given to waste the administrators or non-governmental organizations performing all waste management activities.
-Thus, the existing Self-Assisting Groups (KSMs) can coordinate with the waste administrators in managing the waste.
+The report is given to waste administrators or non-governmental organizations performing all waste management activities.
+Thus, the existing SHGs can coordinate with the waste administrators in managing the waste.

-The purpose of periodic report is that people are aware of the importance of sorting waste and can learn to sort the samples from their sources.
+The purpose of the periodic report is that people are aware of the importance of sorting waste and can learn to sort the samples from their sources.
 The sorting expected to be performed by the community is sorting the household waste divided into organic, inorganic, hazardous, and other waste.
 This goal must be built by the community's commitment to socialize the importance of sorting waste from its sources.